boltdb/bolt/README.md

 * [lru](https://github.com/crowdriff/lru) - Easy to use Bolt-backed Least-Recently-Used (LRU) read-through cache with chainable remote stores.
 * [Storm](https://github.com/asdine/storm) - A simple ORM around BoltDB.
 * [GoWebApp](https://github.com/josephspurrier/gowebapp) - A basic MVC web application in Go using BoltDB.
+* [SimpleBolt](https://github.com/xyproto/simplebolt) - A simple way to use BoltDB.
+Deals mainly with strings.
+* [Algernon](https://github.com/xyproto/algernon) - A HTTP/2 web server with built-in support for Lua.
+Uses BoltDB as the default database backend.

 If you are using Bolt in a project please send a pull request to add it to the list.